awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ec2fleet-fleetlaunchtemplatespecificationrequest.md

 ## Properties<a name="aws-properties-ec2-ec2fleet-fleetlaunchtemplatespecificationrequest-properties"></a>

 `LaunchTemplateId`  <a name="cfn-ec2-ec2fleet-fleetlaunchtemplatespecificationrequest-launchtemplateid"></a>
 The ID of the launch template\.
-If you specify the template ID, you can't specify the template name\.
+You must specify the `LaunchTemplateId` or the `LaunchTemplateName`, but not both\.
-*Required*: No
+*Required*: Conditional
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `LaunchTemplateName`  <a name="cfn-ec2-ec2fleet-fleetlaunchtemplatespecificationrequest-launchtemplatename"></a>
 The name of the launch template\.
-If you specify the template name, you can't specify the template ID\.
+You must specify the `LaunchTemplateName` or the `LaunchTemplateId`, but not both\.
-*Required*: No
+*Required*: Conditional
 *Type*: String
 *Minimum*: `3`
 *Maximum*: `128`